Roots and Radishes

 How to Make This Soup

-3. Skim some of the fat off using a fat separator (affiliate link).
+Optional: If you want to skim fat off the broth you can use a fat separator (affiliate link).
 My mom used to take this step for all her homemade soups, but sometimes I skip this step or just do it partially.
+It's helpful if the amount of fat is so much that it changes the texture.

 Chicken Noodle Soup FAQs